jsdelivr/globalping-cli/README.md

 [Explore the available versions](https://github.com/jsdelivr/globalping-cli/releases).

-## Getting started with Globalping CLI
+## Get started with Globalping CLI

 After installing, verify the Globalping CLI is working by running: